 On this page

-The Energy Resources Division in the South Australian Department for Energy and Mining is the lead agency in facilitating petroleum and geothermal activities in the state.
-It has responsibility for facilitating the generation of royalty income, economic development, wealth and jobs, and the minimisation of impacts on the environment and public safety through efficient management of the state's petroleum and geothermal rights on behalf of the people of South Australia.
+The Energy Resources Division in the South Australian Department for Energy and Mining is the lead agency for petroleum, geothermal and carbon capture and storage activities in the state.
+It has responsibility for the generation of royalty income, economic development, wealth and jobs, public safety and the minimisation of impacts on the environment through efficient management of the state's petroleum and geothermal rights on behalf of the people of South Australia.

 Petroleum exploration and production activity

 Forty-two petroleum exploration licences (PELs) are current over the State’s onshore petroleum prospective areas.
 Nearly all of the petroleum prospective regions of the State are now under licence or application with the total area of granted PELs covering 190,856 km2 and a further 434,175 km2 of the State under application (Figure 1).